2012; adapted and directed by David Cronenberg; 109 mins

-Watching the trailer for this back in 2012 with the strobing visuals, riots, nudity, gunshots, a large rat attacking the limo and a barrage of stars – this looked like a fascinating, sexy, exciting new David Cronenberg movie!
+Watching the teaser trailer for this with the strobing visuals, riots, nudity, gunshots, a large rat attacking the limo and a barrage of stars – this looked like a fascinating, sexy, exciting new David Cronenberg movie!
 Turns out – it wasn’t!

 This was my second attempt at this one but to be fair, the first time I watched it, I was so pissed I would’ve slept through Die Hard so this never had a chance.
 On second viewing, I was completely compus mentis and also aware that it had to go back to United Video, I tried again.
 Here we go.